Deal alert! Northwest, our favorite company, is forming

 Some LLCs may need a business license in Iowa.
 This depends on your industry and where your LLC is located.
 You’ll need to check with your municipality to see if there are any annual renewal fees for the business permit.

 You aren’t required to hire a professional service company to form your Iowa LLC.
-You’re allowed to form your LLC yourself if you’d like.
+You’re allowed to complete the LLC formation process yourself if you’d like.

 However, if you want to save time and make sure your LLC is filed correctly, we recommend hiring Northwest Registered Agent.